jonathanlewell/modernthaifood/site/content/thai-recipes/crispy-and-golden-thai-spring-rolls.md

 featured_image= "/img/crispy-golden-spring-rolls.jpg"
 +++

+## A quick introduction to Thai spring rolls

 Also known as "Por pea thawt," these savoury roll packets are popular throughout Southeast Asia.
 The Thai version is a delicate cross between Chinese and Vietnamese styles.
 They are deep-fried to a light, golden brown and served crispy with sweet plum sauce or sweet chilli sauce.
 Spring rolls are great as a starter or as finger food.

 <!--more-->